Seagate/halon/Examples/COMMENTARY.md

 machine is considered dead if a heartbeat has not been heard in the last 5 time units.
 Then the network signals all nodes to be rebooted that are either timed out or dead, except those machines that are being rebooted already.
-The dead machine statistics are also produced, as is a count of the number of heartbeats received in a given time frame.
+The dead machine statistics are also produced and also a count of the number of heartbeats received in a given time frame.

     flow :: Wire Input Output
     flow = proc input -> do